 Unfortunately we are unable to supply a definitive list of devices students should or shouldn't buy.
 This is because there are now so many devices and operating systems on the market we aren't able to test them all.
 Students should ensure that any device they bring onto the university network (via our UHI WiFi) has up to date anti virus software and that updates are regularly applied (please see the UHI Acceptable Use Policy for more details).
 We are able to supply some software for current students under our license agreements, this includes Microsoft Office 2013.
 Free anti-virus is also available from us by emailing us.
 See our pages for more details.

 When making a technology purchase everyone needs to consider their personal budget and what else they might use the device for.
 When buying a device for your university work there may be some additional considerations:

 The type of course you are doing and the format of your assessments;

 - Some devices are more suited to working with a lot of text, other devices are better for dealing with creative software applications.
 Some courses may require the use of very specialist software or devices, your course tutor will be able to advise on the format of your assessments and course materials which may help you make a decision.

 - Your course tutor will also be able to advise on the medium that your course will be taught through.
 If it is going to be taught via Blackboard or VC you should ensure that the device you purchase is able to run the required components for those applications.
-You can check what Blackboard requires to run via our Blackboard Browser Check page.
+You can check what Blackboard requires to run HERE.

-- Many of the applications the university provides are available from the MyUHI service, without having to install local applications.
+- Many of the applications the university provides are available from the MyUHI service, without having to install applications on your own machine.
 You may wish to check that you can use MyUHI with your device.
 You can do this by checking on the Citrix downloads page to see if a Citrix receiver plugin is available for use for the devices operating system.